Guide to Personal Injury Claims* Q.&A.

-A personal injury claim* is type of legal action taken by a person ie an injured party in an accident who considers that another party in the accident owed them a duty of care, that the defendant breached the duty owed by not exercising reasonable care in the circumstances, and that it was the defendant who caused the persons injury.
+A personal injury claim* is a type of legal action taken by a person ie an injured party in an accident who considers that another party in the accident owed them a duty of care, that the defendant breached the duty owed by not exercising reasonable care in the circumstances, and that it was the defendant who caused the persons injury.

 Common Personal Injury Claim* legal terms :